spiritedmedia/systems/cdn/README.md

 **spiritedmedia.b-cdn.net.com** This is the hostname BunnyCDN gave us.
 If the request was previously cached, BunnyCDN returns the request.
 Otherwise it passes the request on to an origin to get a copy of the file.

 For files ending in `css` or `js` we use Edge Rules to override the origin to go to `https://spiritedmedia.com`.
 This way we don't need to sync CSS and JavaScript assets to S3 to be served by our CDN.
+See <https://bunnycdn.com/dashboard/pullzones/edit/27528#config-content-edge-rules>

 Otherwise requests get handed off to CloudFront where they will be fetched from our S3 bucket.